 Thank you, NGI Pointer

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement No 871528.
+This project has received funding from the Horizon 2020 Framework Programme of the EU.